Investigating Glyph Phonetic Information for Chinese Spell Checking: What Works and What's Next: Introduction

 Q2: \textbf{\emph{Do existing CSC models fully utilize the glyph-phonetic information of misspelled characters to make predictions?}} Intuitively, introducing glyph-phonetic information in the CSC task can help identify misspelled characters and improve the performance of the model.
 However, there has been little research on whether existing CSC models effectively use glyph-phonetic information in this way.

-Empirically, our main observations are summarized as follows: \begin{itemize} \item We show that Chinese PLM models like BERT encode glyph-phonetic information without explicit introduction during pre-training, providing insight into the design of future Chinese pre-trained models.
-We also propose a simple probe task for measuring the glyph-phonetic information a Chinese pre-trained model contains. \item Using the new probe Correction with Misspelled Character Coverage Ratio (CCCR) we propose, we analyze the ability of CSC models to exploit misspelled characters and explain why current CSC methods perform well on test sets but poorly in practice. \item We propose a new setting for the CSC task, called isolation correction, to better test the generalizability and correction performance of CSC models.
-This setting avoids the shortcuts present in the original dataset, making the CSC task more challenging and realistic. \end{itemize}
+Empirically, our main observations are summarized as follows: \begin{itemize} \item We show that Chinese PLMs like BERT encode glyph-phonetic information without explicit introduction during pre-training, which can provide insight into the design of future Chinese pre-trained models.
+We also propose a simple probe task for measuring how much glyph-phonetic information is contained in a Chinese pre-trained model. \item We analyze the ability of CSC models to exploit misspelled characters and explain why current CSC methods perform well on test sets but poorly in practice.
+We propose a new probe experiment and a new metric Correction with Misspelled Character Coverage Ratio (CCCR). \item We propose a new setting for the CSC task, called isolation correction, to better test the generalizability and correction performance of CSC models.
+This setting alleviates the shortcuts present in the original dataset, making the CSC task more challenging and realistic. \end{itemize}

 We hope that this detailed empirical study will provide follow-up researchers with more guidance on how to better incorporate glyph-phonetic information in CSC tasks and pave the way for new state-of-the-art results in this area.